-During the fourth quarter of 2016, there were no repurchases of Hanmi Financial's equity securities by Hanmi Financial or its affiliates.
-As of December 31, 2016, there was no current plan authorizing purchases of Hanmi Financial's equity securities by Hanmi Financial or its affiliates.
+During the fourth quarter of 2017, there were no repurchases of Hanmi Financial's equity securities by Hanmi Financial or its affiliates, except that during the 2017 fourth quarter, the Company acquired 5,420 shares from employees in connection with their vested restricted shares that they surrendered to satisfy their tax liability.

+As of December 31, 2017, there was no current plan authorizing purchases of Hanmi Financial's equity securities by Hanmi Financial or its affiliates.